Will Las Vegas summer cook the coronavirus? Don’t count on it

 Seasonal vs. pandemic

-KD: The 2009-2010 H1NI pandemic flu started around March, April ,and went all the way through till about October.
+The 2009-2010 H1NI pandemic flu started around March, April and went all the way through till about October.
 So it was exactly opposite of what happens in a normal flu season.

 So the problem with a pandemic flu or pandemic anything is that nobody has seen it before.
 So the rate of transmission can be much higher.
 And people are just much more susceptible to something … that their immune systems have no experience with whatsoever.